vikingdata/articles/databases/mysql/AWS_EC2_RDS_Aurora.md

     and [8.0](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.MySQL80.html)
     * Automatic failover is available
         * 60 seconds, even 30 seconds.
-    * Storage auto scaling available.
-    * Aruora has auto scaling vertically and horizontally.
+    * Aurora has auto scaling vertically and horizontally.

 * RDS has that Aurora doesn't
     * NEW: In November 2023, RDS has group replication with version 8.0.35 and higher.
-This makes failover faster than aurora.
+This makes failover faster than aurora.     * It can use more storage engines.

 * Aurora has that RSA MySQL doesn't
     * Replication is done differently.
 Instead of normal MySQL replication [Aurora has faster replication](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Replication.html) because the read replicas are physical copies or primary.
 [Cluster Volume](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Overview.StorageReliability.html#Aurora.Overview.Storage)